-As for PCH Grill in Paradise Pier Hotel, we had the character breakfast buffet here.
+As for PCH Grill in Paradise Pier Hotel, we had the character breakfast buffet here a long time ago.
 They had a few interesting options including Chilaquiles and a smoothie bar but overall the food wasn’t very exciting.
 The value isn’t great and the restaurant’s atmosphere feels like a buffet in a hotel, not up to Disney’s standards.
 The character meets are pretty fun and the food is fine but this is a pretty easy choice for last place.
-For the record, I think I’ve eaten at ESPN Zone a long time ago and that would be last place but I don’t remember it well enough for that to be fair.

 The restaurant has a lovely atmosphere if you sit out on the patio and watch the Mark Twain River Boat pass by.
 Unfortunately, the food and the inside of the restaurant doesn’t live up to those lovely settings.
 Serving American food, the restaurant felt a little bit hit and miss with their items.
 That said, there do seem to be some promising options and I think you could do worse than this restaurant.
 The desserts are pretty good!